jsousadacunha/jsousadacunha.github.io/content/policies/jmsousa/index.md

 showWordCount: false
 sharingLinks: false
 ---
-This privacy notice for José Sousa ("Company," "we," "us," or "our" ), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
+This privacy notice for J.M.
+Sousa ("Company," "we," "us," or "our" ), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
 - Visit the website www.jmsousa.com